henypan/angular-one/Day3 Learning/note.md

 3. **$rootScope**: is the scope created on the HTML element that contains the ng-app directory
 	a. if a variable in both current scope and and rootScope shares same name, the current scope
 	will override the root scope one.

+4. Filter: by using a pipe '|' function, it will apply the filter to existing data.

+5. Angular JS data direction: model -> controller -> function